 How They’re Doing

 African penguins, like most other penguin species, are endangered in the wild.
-Oil spills, historical hunting, and destruction of their habitat have killed 80% of the population in the last 50 years.
-Right now, the greatest source of their troubles comes from a catastrophic drop in the number of sardines as a result of overfishing and changing ocean climate.
+Oil spills, historical hunting, and habitat loss have decreased the population by 70% in the last 40 years.
+Currently, the greatest threat to African penguin survival is a catastrophic drop in the number of sardines as a result of overfishing and a changing ocean climate.

-- Penguins eat fish equaling almost 15% of their body weight each day.
-For a 150 pound adult human, that would be like eating 22.5 pounds a day.
+- Penguins eat almost 15% of their body weight in fish each day.
+For a 150-pound person, that would be like eating 22.5 pounds a day.

-- Moving between the cold ocean depths and the hot beach, African penguins may experience a temperature change of more than 70 degrees F.
+- When moving between the cold ocean depths and the hot beach, African penguins routinely experience a temperature change of more than 70°F.

-- Penguins swim through the water at up to 15 miles per hour— faster than many fish can swim!
+- Penguins swim through the water at speeds of up to 15 miles per hour— faster than many fish can swim!

-The African penguin population has declined dramatically since the beginning of the 20th century: in the last 50 years, the population has dropped 80 percent.
-There were approximately 1.5 million African penguins at the beginning of the 20th century; today that number has decreased to ~25,000 pairs of birds.
-The species is now listed as “Endangered” under the U.S. Endangered Species Act and the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
+The African penguin population has declined dramatically since the beginning of the 20th century — dropping 70 percent in the last 40 years.
+There were approximately 1.5 million African penguins in the early 1900s; today that number has decreased to ~64,000 adult birds, or 20,000 breeding pairs.
+The species is now listed as “endangered” under the U.S. Endangered Species Act and the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.